InvalidLenni/DiscordCustomRPC.py/README.md

 ## Next, you need to install pypresence.
 You will need python 3.5 - 3.7 installed.
 Here are the steps:
 - Navigate to https://python.org/ if you don't have python installed yet.
-- Click "Download"
+- Click on "Download".
 - Choose v3.5 - 3.7 as version.
 - Open the command prompt
-- Type ``pip install pypresence`` in the command prompt.
+- Type ``pip install requirements.txt`` in the command prompt.
 - Download the code, navigate to the basic-presence.py file and replace all ``[VAR]`` with your ex: details text.